lambda-feedback/compareExpressions/app/docs/user.md

 **Remark:** Setting `physical_quantity` to `true` will also mean that comparisons will be done numerically.
 If neither the `atol` nor `rtol` parameters are set, the evaluation function will choose a relative error based on the number of sigificant digits given in the answer.

+When `physical_quantity` the evaluation function will generate feedback based on the flowchart below.
+Hovering over a criterion node will show a short description of what the intended the criterion is.
+Hovering over a result node will show the feedback produced so far.

 ## `plus_minus` and `minus_plus`

 The $\pm$ and $\mp$ symbols can be represented in  the answer or response by `plus_minus` and `minus_plus` respectively.